jrueb/Probestation/README.md

 On Microsoft Windows 7 you need a Python 3.x environment, such as [Miniconda](https://conda.io/miniconda.html).
 If you have a DESY Windows installation, use DSM to install `Anaconda` (Software Categories -> Programming).
-With the `Anaconda prompt` you can install the needed python packages with the command
+With the `Anaconda prompt` (or from the Windows command line) you can install the needed python packages with the command
 ```
 conda install -c conda-forge pyvisa pyvisa-py numpy matplotlib pyserial pyqt
 ```